 This course will be delivered by Professor Mark Shrime, O'Brien Chair of Global Surgery; international surgical faculty; and faculty from the RCSI Institute of Global Surgery.

-Participants will analyse the global context in which surgery is currently practiced, including the challenges of providing adequate surgical healthcare in developing countries, the economics of surgery, the opportunities for ministry-level responses to the global surgery crisis and the ethics of global surgery and the management of humanitarian crises.
+On this course, you will analyse the global context in which surgery is currently practiced (including the challenges of providing adequate surgical healthcare in developing countries), the economics of surgery, the opportunities for ministry-level responses to the global surgery crisis, and the ethics of global surgery and the management of humanitarian crises.